 Duplicate submissions are not allowed.
 A submission is considered to be a duplicate submission if it is submitted to other conferences/workshops/journals or if it has been already accepted to be published in other conferences/workshops/journals.
 Duplicate submissions thus will be automatically rejected without reviews.

-Submission of a paper implies that should the paper be accepted, at least one of the authors will register for the XP conference and present the paper in the workshop.
+Submission of a paper implies that should the paper be accepted, at least one of the authors will register for the Cyber Security conference and present the paper in the workshop.
 No-show papers will be removed from the digital library after the workshop.
 Accepted papers will be given guidelines in preparing and submitting the final manuscript(s) together with the notification of acceptance.

 Double blind review: SecSE requires anonymized submissions - please make sure that submitted paper contains no author names or obvious self-references.